 - Take a cool bath, adding lavender or bergamot oil to the bath water.

 - Add some black or green tea to your bathwater to soothe sunburned skin.
 Or pat sunburned skin with wet tea bags.

 - Mix 1 cup water and 20 to 25 drops lavender oil and use to bathe the sunburned area.
 Or, apply the solution with a spray bottle.

 - Make an infusion of cooling peppermint or spearmint tea.
 Drink it and use it to bathe the affected area.

 - Apply a poultice of dock leaves and water.

 - Bathe the sunburn with an infusion of stinging nettles, chamomile, or calendula.

-- Apply aloe or plain yogurt with live cultures, or coconut oil for your sunburn.
+- Apply aloe, or plain yogurt with live cultures, or coconut oil for your sunburn.